 The natural environment is a critical foundation of the region’s economy and quality of life.
 The study area is located in a highly developed region of Broward County surrounded by residential, commercial, and industrial land uses.
 No significant impacts are anticipated to high-quality natural areas, public parks, or preserves.

-The potential social, economic and environmental effects of the project alternatives will be identified, along with potential mitigation measures.
+The project’s potential effect on social, cultural, natural, and physical resources will be identified, along with potential mitigation measures.
 A State Environmental Impact Report (SEIR) is the expected level of environmental documentation for this project.

 If you have an idea for a technology or innovation that you would like to be considered as part of this study, please reach out to one of the contacts in the Stay Connected section below.